Property Management Blog

 • Impose the necessary restrictions.
 For example, you can choose to only accept specific breeds and impose weight limits.

 • Add pet-friendly finishings in your unit.
 When it comes to the paint, for instance, go for semi-gloss paint.
 As for the floors, go for laminate floors, porcelain tiles or hardwood floors.
-The goal here is to make the maintenance of the property as easy as possible for your tenants.
+The goal here is to make the maintenance of the property as easy as possible for your residents.

 Bottom Line